Azure/Azure-Sentinel/Playbooks/AzureFirewall/AzureFirewall-BlockIP-addNewRule/readme.md

  1. Reading the firewall name from the SOC selected Firewall Rule collection

+ 1. Reading the resource group name from the SOC selected Firewall Rule collection

  1. Gets the specified Azure Firewall information from the Azure Firewall Connector

  1. Array to Store the existing rule collection information for the selected firewall